Rohitningthoujam2003/sign-to-speech-conversion/README.md

 # sign-to-speech-conversion
-Sign to speech language conversion
+A deep learning project that converts real-time American Sign Language (ASL) gestures into speech using CNN, RNN, and OpenCV.